OuyangWenyu/hydrodataset/docs/source/develop.rst

 * app: scripts for downloading and preprocessing source data
 * data: this directory contains the data-source classes for source data;
-* daymet4basins: this is the directory for downloading daymet data for basins' boundaries;
+* daymet4basins: this is the directory for downloading and processing daymet data for camels-basins' boundaries;
+* ecmwf4basins: this is the directory for downloading and processing ERA5 data;
+* modis4basins: this is the directory for downloading and processing MODIS products data;
+* nldas4basins: this is the directory for downloading and processing NLDAS data;
 * pet: all methods for calculating potential evapotranspiration are here;
 * utils: all utility functions.